Graham Gano: 2022 season

 On May 10, 2022, Kayvon Thibodeaux donated $50,000 to a charity to get the #5 jersey from Gano, who switched from #5 to #9.
 In Week 2 game against the Panthers, Gano made four field goals in the 19–16 win and was named NFC Special Teams Player of the Week.
 He converted 32 of 34 extra point attempts and 29 of 32 field goal attempts in 17 games in the 2022 season.

 2023 season

 On September 8, 2023, Gano signed a three-year contract extension with the Giants.
 He was placed on injured reserve on November 4, 2023.

 2024 season

 In the 2024 season, Gano appeared in ten games.
 He finished converting all 15 extra point attempts and nine of 11 field goal attempts.

 2025 season

 In the Giants' Week 3 game against the Kansas City Chiefs, Gano suffered a groin injury in warmups, hindering his availability during the 22–9 loss.
 He was placed on injured reserve as a result of the injury on September 27.
 On October 25, Gano was activated ahead of the team's Week 8 matchup against the Philadelphia Eagles.
-On November 12, he was placed on injured reserve due to a neck injury.
+On November 12, he was placed back on injured reserve due to a neck injury.

+On March 30, 2026, Gano was waived by the Giants with a failed physical designation.